kaist-dmlab/Prune4Rel/README.md

-### Data Pruning Baselines: Uniform, SmallL, Margin, kCenterGreedy, Forgetting, GraNd, Moderate, etc
+### Data Pruning Baselines: Uniform, SmallLoss, Margin, Forgetting, GraNd, Moderate, etc

 Basically, the script is similar to that of Prune4ReL.
 For example,